DEVELOPED WITH BENJAMIN LIGNEL IN COLLABORATION WITH NORWEGIAN CRAFTS

 There is also urgency in understanding how to present documents of personal and artistic expression to a wider public in a way that respects speakers, amplifies their voices, and opens conversations about the intersection between jewellery and gender.
 This may be achieved by publishing interviews, pictures, archives, or presenting them in an exhibition.”

-The residency will be divided in two sessions:
+The residency was divided in two sessions:

-Session 1 (23 April - 4 May) will be devoted to presenting participants’ involvement in subject, sharing sources (through reading sessions and screenings), discussing Lignel and Wigger’s material to date, questioning methodologies, harvesting new testimonies locally.
+Session 1 (23 April - 4 May) was devoted to presenting participants’ involvement in subject, sharing sources (through reading sessions and screenings), discussing Lignel and Wigger’s material to date, questioning methodologies, harvesting new testimonies locally.
 A seminar will take place during this first session to hear artists, anthropologists, queer theorists, performance artists on gender and adornment.

 ABOUT BENJAMIN LIGNEL //